Jonathan Jones (American football): 2017

 He entered training camp as a slated to be a backup cornerback and competed for a primary role against Eric Rowe, Justin Coleman, Cyrus Jones, and Kenny Moore II.
 He was named a backup and listed as the fourth cornerback on the depth chart to begin the season, behind Stephon Gilmore, Malcolm Butler, and Eric Rowe.

-On October 29, 2017, Jones set a season-high with two pass deflections and made his first career interception on a pass by Philip Rivers to wide receiver Travis Benjamin during the final seconds of the to secure a 21–13 win against the Los Angeles Chargers.
+On October 29, 2017, Jones set a season-high with two pass deflections and made his first career interception on a pass by Philip Rivers to wide receiver Travis Benjamin during the final seconds of the game to secure a 21–13 win against the Los Angeles Chargers.
 In Week 12, Jones set a season-high with nine solo tackles, recovered a fumble, and had his first career sack on Matt Moore for a 15–yard loss as the Patriots defeated the Miami Dolphins 35–17.
 He finished the season with a total of 44 combined tackles (39 solo), eight pass deflections, a fumble recovery, and one sack in 16 games and four starts.

 The New England Patriots finished second in the AFC East in 2017 with a 13–3 record to clinch a first-round bye.
 On January 13, 2018, Jones recorded two solo tackles before exiting in the first quarter of a 35–14 victory against the Tennessee Titans in the Divisional Round.
 On January 17, 2018, the Patriots placed him on injured reserve and he was subsequently inactive for the last two playoff games.
 The New England Patriots would advance to Super Bowl LII, but lost 41–33 to the Philadelphia Eagles.